BrayronLeiva/Simulation-of-a-bridge-with-threads/README.md

-# SimulationOfABridgeWithThreads
-# Vehicle Traffic Bridge Simulation
+# Simulation Of A Bridge With Threads

 This project implements a vehicle traffic simulation on a bridge, exploring different flow control mechanisms.
 The simulation represents the bridge as an array of mutexes, where each mutex controls access to a specific bridge segment.
 It uses synchronization mechanisms like `pthread_cond_wait` and `pthread_cond_broadcast` to manage vehicle concurrency.